pypyjs/pypyjs/README.rst

     https://github.com/rfk/pypy

+You can get all of the necessary dependencies by checking out this repository and doing:

+    $> git submodule init
+    $> git submodule update

 Building it requires a 32-bit python environment and the emscripten-enabled LLVM toolchain.
 The makefile can build these automatically for you::